Chamber music Festival in the Southern Alps

 Through AWE+, a range of free curated performances and events are open to the public, showcasing local and international talent so that one and all can hear the story chamber music has to tell.

-AWE+ 2024 events to be announced 1 May 2024.
+AWE+ 2025 events will be announced 1 May

 What is Chamber Music?